This is a guest post by by Amber Bradshaw of My Homestead Life.

 Sage (Salvia officinalis) is a perennial, evergreen subshrub, with woody stems, grayish leaves, and blue to purplish flowers.
 Salvia (sage) is the largest member of the mint family, containing over 900 species throughout the world.

-Salvia has been held in high regard throughout history both for its culinary and medicinal properties.
-Its reputation as a panacea is even represented in its scientific name, Salvia officinalis, derived from the Latin word, salvere, which means “to be saved.”
+Salvia has been highly regarded throughout history both for its culinary and medicinal properties.
+Its reputation as a panacea is represented in its scientific name, Salvia officinalis, derived from the Latin word, salvere, which means “to save“.

 Tips for Growing Sage